faister/connectedfactory/doc/opcpublisher.md

 dotnet OpcPublisher.dll <applicationname> [<iothubconnectionstring>] [options]
 ````

+Typically I set a number of command line options, and I would create a batch file or shell script to run this task with those options.
+Please refer to [OPC UA Publisher command-line options](https://github.com/Azure/iot-edge-opc-publisher#running-the-application) for more options.

 9. The OPC UA security model is based upon certificates, trusted certs are placed in iot-edge-opc-publisher\src\release\CertificateStores\trusted\certs while rejected certs are in iot-edge-opc-publisher\src\release\CertificateStores\rejected\certs.

-10. This is the first time you are connecting from the OPC UA Publisher to the Prosys OPC UA Simulation Server, you need to manually move the rejected cert into the trusted cert folder.
+10. This is the first time you are connecting from the OPC UA Publisher to the Prosys OPC UA Simulation Server, the cert is rejected by default.
+You need to manually move the rejected cert into the trusted cert folder.

 11. Hit Enter your console window because we need to rerun the OPC UA Publisher.